gaeducampos/mediGear_iOSApp/README.md

-# 🧑🏻‍💻 MediGear iOS: App de iOS utilizando custom REST API proporcionada por Strapi
+# 🧑🏻‍💻 MediGear iOS: iOS app that uses a REST API made in Strapi

-guía detallada de como utilizar el app en el siguiente [link](https://gabriels-organization-12.gitbook.io/medigear-ios-app/).
+step by step guide of its usage in the following URL: [link](https://gabriels-organization-12.gitbook.io/medigear-ios-app/).